Oliver La Farge

 Oliver Hazard Perry La Farge II (December 19, 1901 – August 2, 1963) was an American writer and anthropologist.
 In 1925 he explored early Olmec sites in Mexico, and later studied additional sites in Central America and the American Southwest.
-In addition to more than 15 scholarly works, mostly about Native Americans, he wrote several novels, including the Pulitzer Prize-winning, Laughing Boy (1929).
-La Farge also wrote and published short stories, in such leading magazines as The New Yorker and Esquire.
+He wrote more than 15 scholarly works on this work, mostly about Native American culture.

+In addition, he wrote several novels, Laughing Boy (1929), which won a Pulitzer Prize.
+La Farge also wrote short stories, published in such prominent magazines as The New Yorker and Esquire.

 His more notable works, both fiction and non-fiction, emphasize Native American culture.
-He was most familiar with the Navajo people, had a speaking knowledge of their language, and was nicknamed by them 'Anast'harzi Nez', i.e. "Tall Cliff-Dweller".
+He was most familiar with the Navajo people and had a speaking knowledge of their language.
+They gave him a Navajo name, 'Anast'harzi Nez', meaning "Tall Cliff-Dweller".

 Early life and education

 Oliver La Farge was born in New York City but grew up in Newport, Rhode Island.
 He was the son of Christopher Grant La Farge, a noted Beaux-Arts architect, and Florence Bayard Lockwood.
 His older brother Christopher La Farge became a writer and was a novelist.
-La Farge and his paternal uncle, architect Oliver H. P. La Farge, were both named for a great-great-grandfather, Oliver Hazard Perry.
+La Farge and his paternal uncle, architect Oliver H.P.
+La Farge, were both named for their great-great-grandfather Oliver Hazard Perry.

 La Farge received both his Bachelor of Arts degree (1924) and his master's degree (1929) from Harvard University.

 Career

 La Farge worked as a writer and an anthropologist.
 In 1925, he traveled with the Danish archeologist Frans Blom, who taught at Tulane University, to what is now known as the Olmec heartland.
 He (re)discovered San Martin Pajapan Monument 1 and, more importantly, the ruins of La Venta, one of the major Olmec centers.

-La Farge devoted considerable study to Native American peoples and issues, especially after relocating to Santa Fe, New Mexico, in 1933.
-He became a champion for American Indian rights and was president of the Association on American Indian Affairs for several years..
+La Farge devoted considerable study to Native American peoples and issues, especially after moving to Santa Fe, New Mexico in 1933.
+He became a champion for American Indian rights and was president of the Association on American Indian Affairs for several years.

 During World War II, La Farge served with the U.S. Air Transport Command, ending service with the rank of major.
-He participated with the Battle for Greenland, commanded by Colonel Bernt Balchen.
-Balchen, together with Corey Ford and La Farge, wrote War Below Zero: The Battle for Greenland (1944) about the actions to defend Greenland.
+He participated in the Battle for Greenland, commanded by Colonel Bernt Balchen.
+Balchen, together with Corey Ford and La Farge, wrote War Below Zero: The Battle for Greenland (1944), about the actions to defend Greenland.